Schedule C vs Schedule F: Which Form Does a Farm, Homestead, or Agricultural Business File? (2026)

 Published: July 2, 2026 ยท Reading time: 7 min

-Most tax guides assume every self-employed person lands on Schedule C. But if you sell what you grow or raise, the IRS has a dedicated form for you โ and picking the wrong one costs you real farmer-only tax breaks.
+Most tax guides assume every self-employed person lands on Schedule C. But if you sell what you grow or raise, the IRS has a dedicated form for you โ and picking the wrong one costs you real tax breaks.
 Here's how to tell which side of the line your operation sits on.

 The One-Sentence Rule